YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 The need to support encryption brings an upgrade to the global directory format, whether or not you use encryption.
 Simply opening an existing global directory with GDE and closing the program with an EXIT command upgrades the global directory.

 .. note::
-   YottaDB/FIS strongly recommends you make a copy of any global directory before upgrading it.
+   YottaDB strongly recommends you make a copy of any global directory before upgrading it.
 There is no way to downgrade a global directory - you need to recreate it.

-If you inadvertently upgrade a global directory to the new format and wish to recreate the old global directory, execute the SHOW ALL command with the new YottaDB/GT.M release and capture the output.
-Use the information in the SHOW ALL command to create a new global directory file with the prior YottaDB/GT.M release, or better yet, create a script that you can feed to GDE to create a new global directory.
+If you inadvertently upgrade a global directory to the new format and wish to recreate the old global directory, execute the SHOW ALL command with the new YottaDB release and capture the output.
+Use the information in the SHOW ALL command to create a new global directory file with the prior YottaDB release, or better yet, create a script that you can feed to GDE to create a new global directory.

 **-[NO]ENcryption**